laddge/webnotify/README.md

 # webnotify
-Workflow for notifying web updates with LINE Notify
+Action for notifying web updates with LINE Notify